eyereasoner/rdfpackages/README.md

-# RDF proofs
+# Reasongraphs

-## RDF proofs are supported by reasoning and querying in RDF TriG
+## Reasongraphs are proofs in RDF supported by reasoning and querying in RDF

 ### Reasoning with forward rules described in RDF as
 ```